-What do you want people to take away from your Instagram takeover?
+What did you want people to take away from your Instagram takeover?

 I was born and raised in Detroit, so I have 30 plus years of good memories here, especially of the GMRENCEN.
 I want people to know I love Detroit and I hope that shows in my photos.

-What can readers expect from your GMRENCEN August takeover?
+What did you want to convey with your GMRENCEN August takeover?

-I want to share some of the photos I’ve taken on my walks, with a focus on the GMRENCEN and the Riverfront.
-It will be authentic Detroit, complete with Cullen Plaza tulips, Milliken State Park Lighthouse and city sunsets.
+I wanted to share some of the photos I’ve taken on my walks, with a focus on the GMRENCEN and the Riverfront.
+It captured the authentic Detroit, complete with Cullen Plaza tulips, Milliken State Park Lighthouse and city sunsets.